jblumenstock/migration_networks_replication/README.md

 # migration_networks_replication
 Welcome.
 This repository contains the replication files (code and template datasets) for the paper:

-Blumenstock, J.E., Chi, G., Tan, X., 2023.
-Migration and the Value of Social Networks.
-(Forthcoming, Review of Economic Studies)
+- Blumenstock, J.E., Chi, G., Tan, X., 2023.
+Migration and the Value of Social Networks. (*Forthcoming, Review of Economic Studies*)

-There are three folders in this repository:
+The repository contains three folders:
-- data: containing all the input and output data for figures and tables.
+- data: Contains all of the sample input and output data required to generate the figures and tables
-- figures: containing all the scripts for generating figures.
+- figures: Contains the code needed to generate the figures
-- tables: containing all the scripts for generating tables.
+- tables: Contains the code needed to generate the tables

-The three scripts in this main folder detect migrants and calculate network structures for each person.
-The outputs of these scripts are the input for most of the tables and figures in the paper.
+The top-level directory also contains three scripts that are used to detect migrations and calculate network statistics for each mobile subscriber.
+The outputs of these scripts provide the input for most of the tables and figures in the paper.

 | Name                                                                                            | Step                                                                                                            | Script                                                    | input data                                                                                                                                                                                                                                                                     | output                                                                                                                                                                                                                                                                                   | Note                                                                                                                                                                       |
 | ----------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |